-and apply for a Temporary Event Notice (TEN)
+Temporary events and apply for a Temporary Event Notice (TEN)

 What is a Temporary Event Notice?

-The system involves an event organiser, or premises user, simply giving a Temporary Event Notice (TEN) to the licensing authority.
+The Licensing Act 2003 utilises a 'light touch' system to permit temporary licensable activities.
+The system involves an event organiser, or premises user, simply giving a Temporary Event Notice (TEN) to the licensing authority:

-• Less than 500 people are likely to attend, and
+• less than 500 people are likely to attend, and

-• Lasts for less than 168 hours or 7 days
+• lasts for less than 168 hours or 7 days

 Any venue, indoors or outdoors, can host 15 such events, or an aggregate of up to 21 days of licensable activity, per calendar year.
 There must be a minimum of 24 hours between events notified by a premises' user, or associates of that premises' user, in respect of the same premises.